elaplas/data_structure_and_algos/c++/concepts/terms_in_programming.md

 - The elements can be accessed sequentially
 - Examples are array, vector, forward-list, doubly liked list, queue, dequeue, ...
 - Insertion to and deletion from the end of container is constant time
-- Insertion to and deletion from the end of container is linear time
+- Insertion to and deletion is linear time

 Associative contianer: